vellt/TabBarView-Notifies-The-View-Without-Delay/README.md

-# TabBarView notifies the View without delay
+# TabBarView notifies the View without delay⏱️

 I encountered an interesting problem during a project, with many open issues on the Web, such as: